By Caroline Nassuuna

 Communications Officer, ICPAU

-The Institute of Certified Public Accountants of Uganda (ICPAU) is hosting the second edition of the Public Finance Management (PFM) Conference for Africa from 18 – 20 February 2025 at the Golden Tulip Canaan, Kampala.
+The Institute of Certified Public Accountants of Uganda (ICPAU) hosted the second edition of the Public Finance Management (PFM) Conference for Africa from 18 – 20 February 2025 at the Golden Tulip Canaan, Kampala.

-The aim is to convene key stakeholders in the Africa PFM ecosystem from across the continent to evaluate progress in PFM reforms, share knowledge, and chart a path for enhancing PFM in Africa.
-These include high-level officials in the Africa PFM ecosystem including leaders of Professional Accountancy Organisations (PAOs), Accountant Generals, Auditor Generals, Members of Public Accounts Committees (PACs) and development partners.
+The aim was to convene key stakeholders in the Africa PFM ecosystem from across the continent to evaluate progress in PFM reforms, share knowledge, and chart a path for enhancing PFM in Africa.
+These included high-level officials in the Africa PFM ecosystem including leaders of Professional Accountancy Organisations (PAOs), Accountant Generals, Auditor Generals, Members of Public Accounts Committees (PACs) and development partners.

 "The event is of great significance as it is a crucial platform for advancing important discussions regarding Public Financial Management (PFM) reforms in Africa.
 These reforms are essential in improving efficiency, transparency and accountability in financial systems across the continent," said CPA Nkajja, Secretary/CEO of ICPAU.

-The 2025 conference is based on the theme, Enhancing Public Finance in Africa: Progress and Prospects.
+The 2025 conference was based on the theme, Enhancing Public Finance in Africa: Progress and Prospects.

 During the opening ceremony, the ICPAU President, CPA Josephine Ossiya noted that ICPAU, as the PAO for Uganda, is equally committed to furthering the continent’s PFM agenda through contributing to PFM policy development, building capacity for International Public Sector Accounting Standards (IPSAS) implementation in Uganda by supporting the activities of a public sector working group to implement accrual IPSAS in Uganda, and developing a PFM resource centre to increase awareness of the standards and simplify application.